spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202204.0/products/concrete-products/managing-marketplace-concrete-product-prices.md

 **Tips and tricks**

 You can sort the prices by stores and currencies.
-To do that, in the **Price** section, in the **Stores** drop-down menu, select the stores for which the price is defined, and in the **Currencies** drop-down menu, select the currencies in which the price is defined.
+To do that, in the **Price** pane, in the **Stores** drop-down menu, select the stores for which the price is defined, and in the **Currencies** drop-down menu, select the currencies in which the price is defined.

 ## Deleting marketplace concrete product prices

 To remove a marketplace concrete product's price, follow these steps:

 1. On the **Concrete Products** page, next to the concrete product you want to edit, hold the pointer over the three dots and click **Manage Product** or just click the line.
 The **Concrete Product SKU, Name** page opens.
-2. Scroll down to the **Price** section.
+2. Scroll down to the **Price** pane.
 3. Next to the price you want to remove, hold the pointer over the three dots in the table, and click **Delete**.

-### Reference information: Price section
+### Reference information: Price pane

 |ATTRIBUTE  | DESCRIPTION   |
 | ------------- | --------------------- |